High cholesterol (hypercholesterolemia)

-What is high cholesterol (hypercholesterolemia)?
+What is high cholesterol?

-What symptoms indicate high cholesterol (hypercholesterolemia)?
+What symptoms indicate high cholesterol?

-What causes high cholesterol (hypercholesterolemia)?
+What causes high cholesterol?

 Cholesterol levels mainly depend on people’s genes and lifestyle.

-- Cholesterol levels: High total cholesterol, high LDL cholesterol (“bad” cholesterol) and low HDL cholesterol (“good” cholesterol) are potentially harmful.
+- Cholesterol levels: high total cholesterol, high LDL cholesterol (“bad” cholesterol) and low HDL cholesterol (“good” cholesterol) are potentially harmful.

 In Germany, people who have statutory health insurance are entitled to a general health check-up every three years from the age of 35.
 Younger people (between the ages of 18 and 35) can have the check-up once.
 The aim of this check-up is to detect early signs of cardiovascular disease, diabetes and kidney problems.
 The examination involves having blood pressure taken, and blood and urine tests, for example.
 Total cholesterol is measured too.

-How is high cholesterol (hypercholesterolemia) diagnosed?
+How is high cholesterol diagnosed?

 These levels can be measured in two different units: either as milligrams per deciliter (mg/dL) or as millimoles per liter (mmol/L).
 The following levels are considered to be "good" in healthy people: